 All of my collages are handmade, using paper, scissors, and glue.
 I am constantly on the lookout for raw material, such old books salvaged from the trash.
-Looking for material, categorizing it, and choosing pictures is just as fun an important to me as cutting out and combining the pictures in a collage.
+Looking for material, categorizing it, and choosing pictures is just as important to me as cutting out and combining the pictures in a collage.